benjamin-berhault/kyros/README.md

 #!/bin/bash

 # Create directories if they do not exist
+# Create directories if they do not exist
 mkdir -p ./shared-workspace
 mkdir -p ./data/delta_lake

+# Set permissions for the directories
 # Set permissions for the directories
 chmod -R 777 ./shared-workspace chmod -R 777 ./data/delta_lake